 Date Written: November 13, 2019

 The merits of austerity as a response to economic crisis are widely contested.
-Critics contend that public spending cuts and tax hikes inflict more pain and are less effective than the alternative of fiscal stimulus.
-Nonetheless, governments routinely adopt austerity in response to sharp economic downturns.
-We explore this puzzle by focusing on public opinion as a key component of understanding governments' choices.
+Critics contend that spending cuts and tax hikes inflict more pain and are less effective than the alternative of fiscal stimulus.
+Nonetheless, governments routinely adopt austerity after economic downturns.
+We explore this puzzle by focusing on public opinion as a key determinant of governments' choices.
 Using original survey data from five European countries, our analysis demonstrates that austerity is in fact the preferred response among most voters.
-We then test potential explanations for this seemingly surprising preference using experiments.
+We then test potential explanations for this surprising preference experimentally.
 The results suggest that voters' ideology and reliance on partisan signals are an important part of the answer.
 Moreover, support for austerity is highly contingent on the specific features of the policy.
 We devise a novel approach to predict support for historical austerity programs and find that public approval of austerity likely reflects governments' strategic crafting of policy packages.